Who are you, and how was you interested in technology?

 Why is this exciting?

 It is exciting because we need new solutions, new systems and more capital to be moved into the impact space to be able to reach the 17 SDG’s.
-We have less than 3800 days left before the deadline in 2030, and we are already far far behind on reaching the goals.

 What do you think is de most interesting controverses?

 One might be the fact that we are more than 7 billion people on this planet, of which 925 million are starving.
 Yet we waste or loose 1,3 billion tons of food annually, which is enough to feed 3 billion people.
 And in addition, obesity rates are rising globally with more people now being obese than underweight.
-Where did we go wrong?

 What was your relevant projects the last year?